Ultis/rawr/ReadMe.txt

    - Stability and performance improvements for SMP

 Beta 15:
- - Added the Tree, RestoSham, DPSWarr (Arms-only for this release), Hunter (BM-only for this release), Tankadin, and HolyPriest models!
+ - Added the Tree, RestoSham, DPSWarr (Arms-only for this release), Hunter (BM-only for this release), Tankadin, and HealPriest models!
 These are our first versions of these models, so please report any bugs you find with them!
  - Revamp of item availability mechanics: Items can be marked to allow regemming and restrict which enchants are available.
 Left click on diamond as before marks item to be available withot restrictions (regemming and all enchants), CTRL+click marks the item to be available for this specific gemming.
 By right clicking on the diamond it is possible to restrict which enchants are available (if there are any restrictions active this is indicated by a dot next to diamond).
 Optimizer has an option to override whether items that aren't specifically marked for regemming/reenchanting can be regemmed or reenchanted.
  - The optimizer upgrade comparison chart will now display all slots used to achieve the displayed upgrade value in its tooltip, and has a contextual menu item on click to equip all items
  - Significant performance improvements all around for calculations, especially in the Optimizer